matijakolaric-com/django-music-publisher/docs/installation.rst

 .. _StandaloneDeployment:

-Installing the project (standalone deployment)
+Installing the Project (Standalone Deployment)
 ===============================================================================

 You can only install this project on a system that has Python 3 preinstalled.